aws-samples/sql-based-etl-on-amazon-eks/spark-on-eks/README.md

   ![](images/3-argo-log.png)

 [*^ back to top*](#Table-of-Contents)
-### Submit ETL job via Argo CLI
+### Submit job via Argo CLI

 To demonstrate Argo's orchestration advantage with a job dependency feature, the single notebook was broken down into 3 files, ie. 3 ETL jobs, stored in [deployment/app_code/job/](deployment/app_code/job).
 It only takes about 5 minutes to complete all jobs.

+1. Make sure you at the right directory, ie. in `spark-on-eks`.
-1. Submit the job and check the progress in Argo web console.
+2. Submit the job and check the progress in Argo web console.
 ```bash
 app_code_bucket=$(aws cloudformation describe-stacks --stack-name SparkOnEKS --query "Stacks[0].Outputs[?OutputKey=='CODEBUCKET'].OutputValue" --output text)
 argo submit source/example/scd2-job-scheduler.yaml -n spark --watch -p codeBucket=$app_code_bucket
 ```
 ![](images/3-argo-job-dependency.png)

-2. Query the table in [Athena](https://console.aws.amazon.com/athena/) to see if it has the same outcome as the test in Jupyter earlier.
+3. Query the table in [Athena](https://console.aws.amazon.com/athena/) to see if it has the same outcome as the test in Jupyter earlier.

 ```sql
 SELECT * FROM default.contact_snapshot WHERE id=12